 When the legislature moved the Main Street program to DAHP in 2010 they did not provide the agency with the needed 2.5 FTEs to administer the program.
 At the time there were only 12 Main Streets.
-Now there are 65.
+Now there are 77.
 DAHP does not have the staff with specialized expertise to manage and administer this complicated program.
-The agency has been using the Washington Trust for Historic Preservation, the only statewide historic preservation non-profit, in order to leverage their unique skills to manage the program.
-The program actually originated at the Washington Trust for Historic Preservation, therefore it makes sense for the Trust to administer the program on behalf of DAHP.
-The program services 65 rural Main Streets, which in 2019 represented 6,850 small businesses, over 65,000 employees, and \$9.7 billion in revenue.
-It is a critical small business program for rural Washington communities that combines historic preservation and economic development.
-All 65 Main Streets have a historic district or historic buildings that are a critical component to their character which serves as a foundation for economic development, place-making, and sense of community.
+The agency has been using the Washington Trust for Historic Preservation (WTHP), the only statewide historic preservation non-profit organization, to leverage their unique skills to manage the program.
+The program originated at the Washington Trust for Historic Preservation; therefore, it makes sense for the WTHP to administer the program on behalf of DAHP.
+The program services 77 rural Main Streets, which in 2019 represented 6,850 small businesses, over 65,000 employees, and \$9.7 billion in revenue.
+It is a critical small business program for rural Washington communities that combine historic preservation and economic development.
+All 77 Main Streets (65 of which are characterized as rural, with populations under 50,000) have a historic district or historic buildings that are a critical component to their character which serves as a foundation for economic development, place-making, and sense of community.